apache/cloudstack-documentation/source/adminguide/networking/advanced_zone_config.rst

    -  **Network Offering**: If the administrator has configured multiple network offerings, select the one you want to use for this network.

+   - **Public MTU**: The MTU that will be configured on the public interfaces of the network's VR.
+This MTU will considered for redundant VRs

+   - **Private MTU**: The MTU that will configured on the private interface(s) of the network's VR

    -  **Associated Network**: The L2 or Isolated network this network is associated to.
 This network will use same VLAN as associated network.